-This trivial example could also be handled using EXTRA_PROGRAMS (see Section 8.1.4 [Conditional Programs], page 54).
+This trivial example could also be handled using EXTRA_PROGRAMS (see Section 8.1.4 [Conditional Programs], page 57).

 You may only test a single variable in an if statement, possibly negated using '!'.
 The else statement may be omitted.
 Conditionals may be nested to any depth.
 You may specify an argument to else in which case it must be the negation of the condition used for the current if.
-Similarly you may specify the condition that is closed by an end:
+Similarly you may specify the condition that is closed on the endif line: